nitad54448/yappari-5-1/README.md

 Will save an xml file containing all data and parameters.

     save_custom_definition_file
-Will save a definition file, in an xml format, for custom datafiles.
+Will save a definition file, in an xml format, for reading custom datafiles.

     change_parameters_default_values
 Change the default values and the limits for electrical parameters of the model.
 Adapt these values for your use cases.